 The winger fell afoul of a problem any Football Manager player worth their salt will be aware of as Leeds had one too many loan players to name in their matchday squad, meaning Clarke was largely the odd one out and made just three first-team appearances before being recalled by his parent club.

-Despite his struggles at club level, the 19-year-old made his England Under-20 debut earlier this season and later scored the winning goal against Switzerland.
+Despite his struggles at club level, the 19-year-old made his England Under-20 debut in September 2019 and later scored the winning goal against Switzerland.

 Whenever Clarke crops up, we always make a point of quoting our resident Leeds fan, who insists the teenager could still turn out to be absolutely anything, so don’t be surprised to see him either playing for England or in League One in three years’ time.

 The striker is one of the brightest prospects to come out of Tottenham’s academy and recently signed a new long-term contract with the club until 2023.